umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Power-Tools/index.md

 Where 999 will be the new limit.
 You can, of course, set it to anything you like.

 3. Hit enter.
+4. Navigate out and back in to the folder you want to view the files in.
-4. You should now be able to view the folders/files up to the limit you've set it to.
+5. You should now be able to view the folders/files up to the limit you've set it to.

 :::note
 If you refresh the page, the limit will go back to the standard 199.
 :::